-- 222. The Greater Norwich Green Infrastructure Study79 outlines the existing green infrastructure, biodiversity and designated Historic Environment assets for housing allocations within the area.
+- 224. The Greater Norwich Green Infrastructure Study79 outlines the existing green infrastructure, biodiversity and designated Historic Environment assets for housing allocations within the area.
 It gives general comments about opportunities for potential enhancements of green infrastructure related to the allocations.
-Whilst this not intended replace detailed site survey and design work, it is intended to assist the Development Management process. - 223.
+Whilst this not intended to replace detailed site survey and design work, it is intended to assist the Development Management process. - 225.
 The policy therefore builds on the success of the JCS to ensure both continued long-term development of the green infrastructure network and that visitor pressure issues are addressed.

-Map 8 Green Infrastructure (GI) Corridors (overleaf)
+Map 8A Green Infrastructure (GI) Corridors in Greater Norwich